To Every You I've Loved Before and To Me, the One Who Loved You: Anime films

 The anime film adaptations of To Every You I've Loved Before and To Me, the One Who Loved You were announced on September 16, 2021.
 The To Every You I've Loved Before film was produced by Bakken Record and directed by Jun Matsumoto, while the To Me, the One Who Loved You film was produced by TMS Entertainment and directed by Ken'ichi Kasai.
 For both films, Riko Sakaguchi penned the script, Shimano is credited for character design concepts, and Takashi Ohmama composed the music.
-The theme song for To Every You I've Loved Before is "Kumo wo Kō" performed by Keina Suda, while the theme song for To Me, the One Who Loved You is "Shion" performed by Saucy Dog.
+The theme song for To Every You I've Loved Before is "Kumo o Kō" performed by Keina Suda, while the theme song for To Me, the One Who Loved You is "Shion" performed by Saucy Dog.
 Both films premiered on October 7, 2022.
 Crunchyroll licensed both films outside of Asia.

 Reception

 The novels have a cumulative 240,000 copies in print.